openwisp/openwisp-monitoring/README.rst

   mobile signal (LTE/UMTS/GSM `signal strength <#mobile-signal-strength>`_,
   `signal quality <#mobile-signal-quality>`_,
   `access technology in use <#mobile-access-technology-in-use>`_)
+* Maintains a record of `WiFi sessions <#monitoring-wifi-sessions>`_ with clients' MAC address and vendor, session start and stop time and connected device along with other information
 * Charts can be viewed at resolutions of 1 day, 3 days, a week, a month and a year
 * Configurable alerts
 * CSV Export of monitoring data